Kayaking Ukraine: Setting Sail

 With our drybags packed we get picked up by Pavel early Friday morning and stock up on essential supplies at a supermarket.
 Then we stop at the “largest book vendor market” in the world to get maps.

-Our friends start emailing photos and descriptions of the Olympic mayhem in London.
+Our friends start emailing photos and descriptions of the Olympic mayhem in our hometown of London.
 The crowds, the problems with public transport and how you have to pay so much if you actually want to see the Olympics.
 We don’t regret being out on the water.
 That night we land on Ol’gin island (south of Kiev) by moonlight and begin to set up camp.
 Immediately, we are welcomed to the island of “friendship” by our neighbors and join in on an Olympic round of vodka drinking and shashlyk eating.

 Konstantin, our neighbor to the right, starts telling us about the opposite bank of the river and how it used to be so beautiful and wild before the “bandits” came and bought all the land.
 They built a massive wall along the river to protect their audacious mansions from… fishermen stopping to rest,.